ryanjosephking/meshlint/README.md

      only true for a face if absolutely none of its edges are connected to <= 2 faces.
- - 6+-Poles: Verts with 6 or more edges (check disabled by default, because some mechanical meshes legitimately have this).
+ - 6+-Poles: Verts with 6 or more edges (check disabled by default, because some meshes legitimately have these).
  - ...can you think of more?
 We'll add them!

 So if you click `Select Lint`, in Object or Edit Modes, it will set your